2kofawsome/full-stack-chessboard/README.md

 	- History of FENs

-- LED changes direction depending on who is up next
+- LED changes direction depending on who starts

+- Draw on repetition/50 move?

 <hr>